New ways of discovering the collection

 Explore allows you to discover the collection using five new interfaces especially developed for the Australian Prints + Printmaking site.

-This work was developed by Mitchell Whitelaw and Ben Ennis Butler, with the support of the Digital Design and Media Arts research cluster in the Faculty of Arts and Design at the University of Canberra and the Gordon Darling Australian Pacific Print Fund, National Gallery of Australia.
+This work was developed by Ben Ennis Butler and Mitchell Whitelaw.
+It was supported by the Faculty of Arts and Design at the University of Canberra and the Gordon Darling Australian Pacific Print Fund, National Gallery of Australia.